 I want my students to conduct their work guided by the ethics, values of accuracy, and positive impact.
 Truthfulness and goodness are also keys.
 In any given course, we might talk about signals and noise, about Claude Shannon’s Information Theory, and how context influences all we see and know, all we believe to be true.
 I show them Edward Tufte’s visualizations as ways to create meaningful context with information and graphics.
 I may deliver a lecture on context and psychophysics using Edward Adelson’s checkerboard illusion.
 Once a student fell off his chair, hit the floor, and said, “The Bomb!”
 Everyone laughed, but more importantly, the lesson stuck and the crinkles grew deeper.

 Teaching is very hard work.
 It is demanding and time consuming.
 It does not pay well.
 But I know it is a responsibility and a duty that benefits the next generation.
-Teaching helps me to be a better, happy person.
+Teaching helps me to be a better, happier person.
 In the act of teaching, mentoring, advising, I am giving something to others.
-In the act of sharing my knowledge and experience, I feel useful.
+In this act of sharing my knowledge and experience, I feel useful, of value, and happy.
 I help others to understand the world.
-I show students how to do things they did not think possible.
-By transferring information to them, I can help them to help themselves.
+I show students how to do things they did not think possible, to create.
+By sharing my knowledge, I help them to help themselves.
 I can help them to change into the people they want to be and to affect the world for the better.